Did you know starting a lawn care business could make you over $250K in your first year?

 - How much does lawn care cost?

-- Do I need a business license for lawn care?
+- Do I need a business license for a lawn care business?

-Best of all, you’ve got insights from someone who knows how to do it and is recognized as one of the fastest-growing businesses in the U.S.
+Best of all, you’ve got insights from someone who knows how to do it and owns one of the fastest-growing businesses in the U.S.

-How can we help you succeed at your goal to start a successful lawn care company?
+What else can we do to help you succeed at your goal to start a successful lawn care company?
 Let us know in the comments below!